TosbackCgusBridge-Bot/CGUs-versions/Nike/Privacy Policy.md

 SHARING YOU CHOOSE

 You may choose to share certain information.
 In order to participate in certain features, you may have to adjust your privacy settings and share more information.
 You may also choose to share your activity on other platforms, such as Facebook and Twitter.
-Please read the privacy policies of those platforms, because your Nike activity published on those platforms will no longer be governed by Nike's Privacy Policy.
+Please read the privacy policies of those platforms, because your NIKE activity published on those platforms will no longer be governed by NIKE's Privacy Policy.

 NIKE SHARING